 Remembering a Professor’s Patience, Guidance, and Acumen

-Imagine arriving at the NYU Polytechnic School of Engineering as a newly-minted doctoral student.
-You’re eager to start going down the road to earning your PhD, but there are a few significant obstacles in your path.
-The first is that English is your second language and you are nowhere near fluent; writing is particularly difficult for you.
-The second is that you’ve come to Brooklyn with spouse and child in tow; you will somehow have to attend to the needs of your family in addition to devoting yourself to your studies.
+I magine arriving at the NYU Polytechnic School of Engineering as a newly minted doctoral student.
+You’re ready and eager to start down the road to earning your PhD, but there are a few significant obstacles in your path.
+The first is that English is your second language and you are nowhere near fluent; writing is particularly difficult for you, and there are sure to be many written assignments over the next few years.
+The second is that you’ve come to Brooklyn with wife and child in tow; you will somehow have to attend to the needs of your young family in addition to devoting yourself to your studies.

 “Professor Frankl was always so encouraging and patient,” he explains.
 “She was understanding of my language barrier and sympathetic to the fact that I had a family to take care of.
 My wife and I are both still enormously grateful to her and appreciative of her advice.”